 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Emily Maxim Lamm is an associate in the Washington, D.C. office of Gibson, Dunn & Crutcher.
-Ms. Lamm’s practice focuses on employment litigation, counseling, and investigations.
-Ms. Lamm has particular expertise counseling on the legal and policy developments surrounding artificial intelligence and automation across the employment lifecycle.
-She is a member of the Firm’s Litigation, Labor and Employment, and Artificial Intelligence practice groups.
+Her practice focuses on employment litigation, counseling, and investigations.
+Emily has substantial expertise advising companies on regulatory compliance with the legal and policy developments surrounding artificial intelligence (AI) and other emerging technologies across the employment lifecycle.
+Emily has been recognized in the 2024 edition of Best Lawyers: Ones to Watch® in America for Labor and Employment Law – Management.

-Ms. Lamm graduated Order of the Coif from Vanderbilt Law School in 2019, where she served as the Managing Editor of the Vanderbilt Law Review.
+Emily graduated Order of the Coif from Vanderbilt Law School in 2019, where she served as the managing editor of the Vanderbilt Law Review.
 During law school, she was awarded the Lightfoot, Franklin & White Award for Best Appellate Brief, received the Scholastic Excellence Award in Employment Discrimination Law, and won the LGBT Bar Association’s Michael Greenberg Writing Competition.
 In 2016, she earned a Bachelor of Science degree, summa cum laude, in Biology from Denison University, where she was elected to Phi Beta Kappa in her junior year.
-Ms. Lamm was awarded the Denison University President’s Medal and the James T. Glerum Jr. Presidential Top Student Athlete Award as a member of the Cross Country and Track and Field teams.
+Emily was awarded the Denison University President’s Medal and the James T. Glerum Jr. Presidential Top Student Athlete Award as a member of the Cross Country and Track and Field teams.

 Vanderbilt University - 2019 Juris Doctor